Monogram Pictures: Post-Broidy

-Studio chief Steve Broidy retired in 1965.
-Allied Artists ceased production in 1966 and became a distributor of foreign films, but restarted production with the release of Cabaret (1972) and followed it with Papillon (1973).
+Broidy was succeeded by Emanuel L. Wolf, but Wolf's tenure was short: Allied Artists ceased production in 1966.

+Allied Artists became a distributor of international films such as A Man and a Woman and Belle de Jour.
+It did have some funds in Doomsday Machine but the film was never released.
+The studio also had money in Last Summer, Paddy, and Marry Me, Marry Me.

+The studio enjoyed the biggest successes in its history with the release of Cabaret in 1972 and Papillon in 1973.
 Both were critical and commercial successes, but high production and financing costs meant they were not big moneymakers for the company.
-Allied raised financing for their adaptation of The Man Who Would Be King (1975) by selling the European distribution rights to Columbia Pictures and the rest of the backing came from Canadian tax shelters.
-King was released in 1975, but received disappointing returns.
+Allied Artists raised financing for its adaptation of The Man Who Would Be King (1975) by selling the European distribution rights to Columbia Pictures, and the rest of the backing came from Canadian tax shelters.
+King was released in 1975, to disappointing returns.
 That same year, the company distributed the French import Story of O, but spent much of its earnings defending itself from obscenity charges.

 In 1976, Allied Artists attempted to diversify when it merged with consumer producers Kalvex and PSP, Inc. The new Allied Artists Industries, Inc. manufactured pharmaceuticals, mobile homes, and activewear in addition to films.

 Demise

-Monogram/Allied Artists continued until 1979, when runaway inflation and high production costs pushed it into bankruptcy.
+Allied Artists stayed afloat, mostly as a television syndicator, until 1979 when runaway inflation and high production costs pushed it into bankruptcy.

-Film library fate
+Fate of the film library

 The post-August 1946 Monogram/Allied Artists library was bought by television production company Lorimar in 1980 for $4.75 million; today a majority of this library belongs to Warner Bros.
 Pictures (via their acquisition of Lorimar in 1989).
 The pre-August 1946 Monogram library was sold in 1954 to Associated Artists Productions, which itself was sold to United Artists in 1958 (it merged with Metro-Goldwyn-Mayer in 1981).
 The pre-1946 Monogram library was not part of the deal with Ted Turner.
 (The rights to many of the later films are now owned by MGM via United Artists; others, such as The Big Combo, lapsed into the public domain.)
-A selection of post-1938 Monogram films acquired by M&A Alexander Productions and Astor Pictures were later incorporated into Melange Pictures' library, today a part of Paramount Global-owned Paramount Pictures.
+A selection of post-1938 Monogram films acquired by M&A Alexander Productions and Astor Pictures were later incorporated into Melange Pictures' library, today a part of Paramount Skydance-owned Paramount Pictures.
 Most Monogram Pictures films released before 1942 are in the public domain.

+Tribute

 Jean-Luc Godard dedicated his film Breathless (1960) to Monogram.